-A community ‘Pharmacy First’ approach to NHS weight management services would be a more practical and cost-effective midway solution; easily accessible, face-to-face and capable of integrating both pharmacological and lifestyle interventions at a lower cost in comparison to the above intensive MDT model, whilst also avoiding some of the risks involved with unsupervised online prescribing or inadequate support.
+A community ‘Pharmacy First’ approach to Health Service weight management services would be a more practical and cost-effective midway solution; easily accessible, face-to-face and capable of integrating both pharmacological and lifestyle interventions at a lower cost in comparison to the above intensive MDT model, whilst also avoiding some of the risks involved with unsupervised online prescribing or inadequate support.
 Furthermore, community pharmacists play an important role in building trust and relationships with patients which are crucial to improving health and wellbeing.
 These relationships help to empower patients, encourage better adherence to treatment plans and foster open communication.

-Adopting a ‘Pharmacy First’ approach for AOM initiation, supply and monitoring would make better use of currently limited NHS resources, whilst ensuring roll out is more efficient and reaches those with greater health inequalities faster.
+Adopting a ‘Pharmacy First’ approach for AOM initiation, supply and monitoring would make better use of currently limited NHS resources, whilst ensuring roll-out is more efficient and reaches those with greater health inequalities faster.
 Using established links with local GP surgeries, community pharmacies can work with practices to ensure patients with the greatest clinical need are targeted first and ensure GPs are kept informed and consulted where necessary (e.g. where additional monitoring of comorbidities is recommended).
 For complex cases, or for those patients who require more specialised behavioural support, referral for a more intensive MDT approach (including dieticians and psychologists etc) could be recommended.
-Community Pharmacy access to the Northern Ireland Electronic Care Record (NIECR) during this pilot will be important and consideration should be given to the potential expansion of the current scope of access.
+Community Pharmacy access to the Northern Ireland Electronic Care Record (NIECR) will be important.
 For example, having direct write access and access to additional patient data including information on co-morbidities would be beneficial for improving the care provided and communication with other healthcare professionals.

 Northern Pharmacies LTD Trust Fund (NPLTF)

-Northern Pharmacies Limited Trust Fund (NPLTF) aims to provide funding and support to healthcare professionals, associations, institutions or charitable organisations with a connection to Pharmacy for training, research, education and innovative service development.
-Our goal is to promote and advance the profession and pharmacy network in Northern Ireland and ultimately provide better health outcomes for the populations that they service.
+Northern Pharmacies Limited Trust Fund (NPLTF) provides funding and support to healthcare professionals, associations, institutions or charitable organisations with a connection to Pharmacy for training, research, education and innovative service development.
+Our goal is to promote and advance the profession and pharmacy network in Northern Ireland and ultimately provide better health outcomes for the populations that they serve.

-The proposed pilot service outlined in this document has been developed by the Innovative Service Development team on behalf of NPLTF whose priorities have included obesity for a number of years.
-It is envisaged that the costs associated with service development, database and PGD development, service delivery and the wrap around support costs associated pilot scheme would be funded by the NPLTF.
-It is proposed that if the project were to be supported by the DOH/SPPG that the treatment costs could be funded by the DOH.
+The pilot service proposed in this document has been developed by the Innovative Service Development team on behalf of NPLTF.
+It is envisaged that the costs associated with service development, database and PGD development, service delivery and the wrap-around support costs associated with the pilot would be funded by the NPLTF.
+It is proposed that that the treatment costs would be funded by the DOH/SPPG or other agency.

 Proposed Pilot Service

-This proposed pilot service aims to explore the implementation of a community pharmacy-based weight loss and lifestyle intervention in those who have a BMI of 35 or more with at least one weight related co-morbidity (see Table 2 below).
-Tirzepatide (Mounjaro®) has been chosen as it is now accepted that it is more effective than the other licensed options and as it is recommended by NICE18 for use in primary care whereas semaglutide (Wegovy®) is only currently recommended for use in specialist weight management services.
+The proposed pilot service aims to; design, implement and assess the impact of a community pharmacy-based weight-loss and lifestyle intervention over 12 months delivered from 10 community pharmacies to a cohort of 200 patients who have a BMI of 35 or more with at least one weight related co-morbidity (see Table 2 below).

 Table 2: Qualifying co-morbidities22